 If you are most concerned about seeing yourself on the recording, you can think about where in the room you position the device (or devices) which are capturing the video.

-If you arrange the devices so that they are facing the classroom, rather than the front of the class, as pictured, then you are less likely to be featured predominantly in the recording.
+If you arrange the devices so that they are facing the space, rather than the front of the class, as pictured, then you are less likely to be featured predominantly in the recording.

 You can adjust your positioning as you become more comfortable so that you get used to seeing more of yourself in the field of view.

-Start in the staffroom... or your empty classroom
+Start in the staffroom... or your empty learning space

-Perhaps you want to start one step before recording your classroom in action.
+Perhaps you want to start one step before recording your space in action.

-Some teachers have set their kit up in the staffroom and used it to simply record them making a cup of tea, then viewed that back to get used to the idea.
+Some have set their kit up in the staffroom or conference room and used it to simply record them doing a menial task, then viewed that back to get used to the idea.

-Alternatively, set up as you would in your classroom, but just record yourself setting up or clearing up at the end of the day.
+Alternatively, you can set up as you would in your learning space, but just record yourself setting up or clearing up at the end of the day.
 Get used to moving around the room knowing the camera is recording, but without the added pressure of teaching.
 You'll quickly see how easy it is to forget it's there at all!

 Use anonymisation to take away the personal image

 Apply the anonymisation filter to transform the way that your recording looks.
-I will take you away from seeing yourself and any insecurities that come with that, and allow to you really focus on what is happening in your classroom and all the great things that you are doing.
+It will take away from seeing yourself and any insecurities that come with that.
+It will allow to you really focus on what is happening in your space and all the great things that you are doing.